WesPeacock/DaasanachScripts/README.md

  * *MissingRf.pl* - create cross references that are referred to but don't have a record of their own.
  * *GetMnPs.pl* - If a record has no \ps field get one from the record pointed to by the \mn field
  * *mycheck.pl* - check the existence of the target of a \cf entry (has useful key building code)
+ * *ge-gs-count.pl* - list counts of definition/glosses in 2 languages, e.g. English and Swahili